dwightgunning/daily-writing/README.md

 ### Angular.io - Frontend Development with Angular CLI

-This frontend for this project is developed with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This frontend for this project is developed with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6 and Node.js 12.4.0.

 #### Further help